openhab/openhab-docs/ui/layout-pages.md

 ::: tip REMARK

-The widget that will be put on the page is a _copy_ of the current widget as defined in metadata at the time of the addition; if you change this definition for an  item, widgets that was already put on a page with the _Add from Model..._ feature will **NOT** be updated.
+The widget that will be put on the page is a _copy_ of the current widget as defined in metadata at the time of the addition; if you change this definition for an item, widgets that were already put on a page with the **Add from Model...** feature will **NOT** be updated.

 :::